 Acid reflux is an uncomfortable, sometimes painful condition that occurs when stomach acid and other contents in the stomach make their way back up the esophagus.
-Sometimes known as heartburn or indigestion, acid reflux is incredibly common, as many of us consume foods that disrupt our digestive system without knowing.
-However, an estimated 20 to 30 percent of the population get acid reflux more than twice a week, a condition known as gastroesophageal reflux disease (GERD).
+Sometimes known as heartburn or indigestion, acid reflux is incredibly common, as many of us consume foods that disrupt our digestive system.
+However, an estimated 20 to 30 percent of the population get acid reflux more than twice a week which is a condition known as gastroesophageal reflux disease (GERD).
 Obviously, GERD severely affects an individual’s digestive tract by eroding the esophagus.
-However, there are less obvious side effects caused by acid reflux—and that includes the effect is has on your oral health.
+However, another damaging side effect caused by acid reflux is the effect is has on your oral health.

 Your mouth comes into contact with acidic substances every day, which is why saliva works to rebalance your mouth’s pH levels.
 Ideally, your mouth’s pH level should be close to neutral, which means it would measure around 7 on the pH scale.
-However, pH levels can drop to acidic quite easily based on the food you eat and other conditions, such as acid reflux.
-When acid reflux progresses to GERD, your saliva becomes overworked at maintaining a balanced pH level.
+However, pH levels can quickly drop to acidic depending on the food you eat, what you drink and your overall health which could include conditions, such as acid reflux.
+When acid reflux progresses to GERD, your saliva becomes overworked, therefore making a balanced pH level impossible.

 Furthermore, your saliva production is reduced during sleep, so if you suffer from acid reflux disease, then your stomach acid can collect in your mouth more than it normally would while you’re awake.

 What happens to your teeth because of this buildup of acid?